Download ICAOS Policy 05-2009 PDF

 Article V of the Compact statute states in part, “To enforce compliance with compact provisions, Interstate Commission rules, and by-laws, using all necessary and proper means, including but not limited to, the use of judicial process.”

 Article IX Sec.
 (C) of the Compact Statute states, “The Interstate Commission, in the reasonable exercise of its’ discretion, shall enforce the provisions of this compact using any or all means set forth in Article XII, Section B, of this compact.”

-The Compliance Committee and designated national office staff, as appropriate, are granted authority for full, free and unrestricted access to all compact records, files and information systems.
-All of the employees of the member states are required to cooperate with the staff of the national office in fulfilling their audit functions and duties.
+The Compliance Committee and designated national office staff, as appropriate, are granted authority for full, free, and unrestricted access to all compact records, files, and information systems.
+All employees of member states are required to cooperate with the staff of the national office in fulfilling their audit functions and duties.

-Information provided to the national office or the Compliance Committee during the course of the audit shall be handled in a confidential manner.
+Information provided to the national office or the Compliance Committee during the audit shall be handled confidentially.
 The Executive Director shall ensure that internal staff is instructed in the handling and safeguarding of confidential information.

 The Executive Director shall have the freedom to discuss audit policies, audit findings and recommendations, audit follow-up, guidance issues, and other matters as necessary with the Executive Committee.

 A. The Compliance Committee will conduct annual reviews of the audit program and recommend changes to the program, if needed.